ibm-cloud-docs/power-iaas/operating-systems.md

 ## Licensing and software components
 {: #licensing-sw-components}

-The license for the AIX and IBM i operating systems is part of the overall cost for the workspace.
+The license for the AIX and IBM i operating systems is a part of the overall cost for the workspace.
 You cannot use an existing license that you have already purchased.

 You can use movable IBM i OS entitlements (IBM i Moveable Operating License (MOL)) to move your existing on-premises entitlements to the {{site.data.keyword.powerSys_notm}}.
 Contact IBM support to know more about IBM i MOL.
 For the available support resources, see [Getting help and support](/docs/power-iaas?topic=power-iaas-getting-help-and-support){: external}.